asalber/asalber.github.io/office/excel/manual/formatting.md

   - *3-Color Scale* The same than 2-Color Scale but with a third intermediate colour in the scale.

-  - *Data bar* Plots an horizontal bar in each cell with a with proportional to the value of the cell.
+  - *Data bar* Plots an horizontal bar in each cell with a length proportional to the value of the cell.

 	**Example**.
 The table in the animation below shows the price of fruits during several months and the average price.
 The animation shows how to apply to prices a data bar format.